Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/live_migration_guide.md

     export INFLUXDB_V2_TOKEN="xxx"
     ```

-    > **Large datasets (≥1 PB)** – LP ingestion can be slow.
-The InfluxDB team is working on a Parquet‑based migration solution for InfluxDB V3; consider waiting if you are dealing with petabytes of data.
+    > **Large datasets (≥1 TB)** – LP ingestion can be slow.
+The InfluxDB team is working on a Parquet‑based migration solution for InfluxDB V3; consider waiting if you are dealing with terabytes (or more) of data.